SAP Appeal Process

 • Dual Major/Second Bachelors Degree/Second Masters Degree (for those who are failing SAP for exceeding maximum credits)

-Submitting an Appeal
+When to Submit an Appeal

 SAP Appeal Circumstances Section

-1. A copy of the student’s most recent transcript is required to be attached to the electronic appeal form.
 Current students can view and print their unofficial transcript at no cost online through myUMBC.
 Once logged in, select “Advising and Student Support” under the Topics menu and then click the “Transcript (Unofficial)” link.

 • If a family member or friend passed away, include an obituary or death certificate.